AguaClara/HFFVFDC/Manual.md

 ###Experimental Setup
-Our experimental setup consisted of the water flow setup and the slider pipe assembly.
+Our experimental setup consisted of the sink apparatus and the slider pipe assembly.
 It was important to realistically replicate the setup of a plant distribution tank and water route in order to test the slider pipe assembly that was built.
-The team was mostly testing for functionality of the float valve and adjusted the designs based on what they gathered from the trials ran.
-The team was specifically testing to find the leak rate of the apparatus and to see if the float was large enough to support the weight of the slider pipe.
+The team was principally testing to evaluate functionality of the float valve and adjusted the designs based on what they gathered from the trials ran.
+Additionally, testing was done to find the leak rate of the apparatus and to see if the float was large enough to support the weight of the slider pipe.

 ####Materials List
 | Part                            | Quantity |       Size        | Price in 2018 |